charlescyt/charlescyt.github.io/blog/2024-03-25-dart-static-analysis-and-lint-rules/index.md

 title: Dart static analysis and lint rules
 authors: [charles]
 tags: [dart, flutter, static analysis, lint rules]
+keywords: [dart, flutter, static analysis, lint rules, dart analyzer, analysis options]
+image: cover.png
+description: Static analysis and lint rules are essential tools for maintaining code quality and consistency in Dart and Flutter projects.
+In this article, we will discuss the importance of static analysis and lint rules, how they work, and how you can leverage them to improve the quality of your codebase.
 ---

 import cover from './cover.png';